tinkererthinker/blog/source/content/Clippings/Thread by @kenneth0stanley.md

 **Kenneth Stanley** @kenneth0stanley [2023-10-04](https://x.com/kenneth0stanley/status/1709362745458770002)

 But explicitly trying to maximize impact will not lead to the highest impact.
-That’s the objective paradox.
+That’s [[The Objective Paradox]].
 The highest impact comes from not worrying about impact and doing something interesting to you.